JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 python drive.py model_multica_map2.h5
 ```
 This track two looks more difficult than track one(for human being).
 But I found there is a center white line in the road, vehicle can just follow the center line to drive.
-So I just keep all the network structure, but small change the Cropping2D function's parameter to let the network more focuse on center line:
+So I just keep all the network structure, but small change the Cropping2D function's parameter to let the network more focus on center line:
 ```sh
 model.add(Cropping2D(cropping=((60,25), (0,0))))
 ```